-A Toms River woman was issued a summons for allegedly failing to stop at a stop sign at the intersection of Forman Avenue and Route 35 North in Point Beach, police said Monday morning.
+A Toms River woman was issued a summons for allegedly failing to stop at a stop sign at the intersection of Forman Avenue and Route 35 North in Point Beach, said Monday morning.

 "Her vehicle collided with a Hyundai Tuscan operated by Douglas Mendez, 31, of Washington State," Petruzziello said.
 "Mendez was traveling on Route 35 North."

 Mendez was transported to Ocean Medical Center, Brick, and Albuquerque and her passenger were transported to Jersey Shore Medical Center in Neptune with injuries that were not "life threatening," Petruzziello said.

 Albuquerque was issued a summons by Officer Paschal Drew who investigated the accident.

 Petruzziello said the department usually does not give out names of passengers, so the name of Albuquerque's passenger was not available.

 At the scene on Thursday, a man who identified himself as Didier Villagra, 31, of Belmar, said he had been a passenger in Mendez's car.